-It’s important that the captain ensure that all passengers – who are not U.S. citizens, U.S. residents, or Canadian nationals – have appropriate visas for entry to the U.S. Passengers from Visa Waiver Program (VWP)-designated countries, with Electronics System for Travel Authorizations (ESTA), may only pre-clear if they’re traveling aboard an aircraft that’s a VWP signatory carrier.
-If a passenger has an ESTA, rather than a visa, but the aircraft is not on the approved list of signatory carriers, the passenger will be denied entry to the U.S. For more information see our article entitled, “Operating Under the Visa Waiver Program: Top FAQs from Business Aviation Operators.“
+It’s vital that the captain ensure that all passengers – who are not U.S. citizens, U.S. residents, or Canadian nationals – have appropriate visas for entry to the U.S. Passengers from Visa Waiver Program (VWP)-designated countries, with Electronics System for Travel Authorizations (ESTA), may only pre-clear if they’re traveling aboard an aircraft that’s a VWP signatory carrier.
+Suppose a passenger has an ESTA, rather than a visa, but the aircraft is not on the approved list of signatory carriers.
+In that case, the passenger will be denied entry to the U.S. For more information, see our article entitled, “Operating Under the Visa Waiver Program: Top FAQs from Business Aviation Operators.“

-Total cost of pre-clearance at EINN is about 300 Euros.
+The total cost of pre-clearance at EINN is about 300 Euros but is dependent on the number of travelers being pre-cleared.
 Your ground handler can provide a breakdown of these fees.
-Many business aircraft operators find the pre-clearance fee a small price to pay in order to avoid clearing at some of the more troublesome/slower airports in the U.S. and to take advantage of low fuel prices at EINN.
+Many business aircraft operators find the pre-clearance fee a small price to pay to avoid clearing at some of the more troublesome/slower airports in the U.S. and taking advantage of low fuel prices at EINN.
+Additional fees are applicable for overtime pre-clearances.

-When landing at EINN, for a tech stop and CBP pre-clearance, arriving aircraft will be assigned a parking spot, and all services will be performed there.
-Following a short introduction by your ground handler, all travelers will deplane and be escorted to the USCBP processing area.
+All travelers will deplane and be escorted to the USCBP processing area.
 One crew member will remain on board to oversee the aircraft servicing.
-It is also advisable that this remaining crew member shall obtain the Oceanic Clearance at this time for departure during this period.
+It is also advisable that this remaining crew member shall obtain Oceanic Clearance at this time for departure during this period.
 Baggage can now remain on board the aircraft.
-However, all baggage must be visible and accessible to the CBP officers when they are performing their on board checks.
+However, all baggage must be visible and accessible to the CBP officers when they are performing their onboard checks.
 If further inspection is required, the baggage will be taken off and inspected planeside.

-When arriving at the terminal for pre-clearance, crew members/passengers undergo standard security screening.
-Passengers/crew members are screened with a metal detector while luggage goes through x-ray and radiation screening.
-Security screening takes approximately five minutes in the VIP screening area but usually takes a little longer if you’re clearing on the commercial side – depending on volume of scheduled commercial traffic.
-It’s important to note that liquids over 100 ml should not be carried in hand luggage.
-Larger volumes of liquids should either be left onboard or packed in non-carryon luggage that will be stored in the hold area of the aircraft during flight.
+Crew members/passengers undergo standard security screening when arriving at the terminal for pre-clearance.
+Passengers/crew members are screened with a metal detector while hand luggage goes through x-ray and radiation screening.
+Security screening takes approximately five minutes in the VIP screening area.
+Usually, it takes a little longer if you’re clearing on the commercial side – depending on the volume of scheduled commercial traffic.

-Customs declarations need to be filled out by each passenger, and it’s best that this is done in advance.
+Customs declarations need to be filled out by each passenger, which should be done in advance.
 I-94 forms no longer need to be completed by hand as they’re available online.
 These should be completed in advance by the passengers.

 When pre-clearance at EINN was initiated back in 2010, it was necessary to shut down Auxiliary Power Units (APUs) during the clearance process.
 This policy has changed.
-Operators may now leave APUs running – thereby allowing all aircraft systems to remain ready for a no-delay departure – but only if the APU intake/exhaust is at least eight feet above ground.
+Operators may now leave APUs running – thereby allowing all aircraft systems to remain ready for a no-delay departure.
 During the pre-clearance process, aircraft services – fueling, lav service, in-flight catering, etc. – may be performed while passengers, crew members, and luggage clear in the terminal.

 Some operators prefer to overnight at EINN prior to pre-clearing CBP.
 After an overnight stop at EINN, passengers will be taken directly to CBP for U.S. Customs pre-clearance.
-Crews typically arrive at the airport about two hours prior to the estimated time of departure, and this is sufficient as the pre-clearance process is short.
+Crews typically arrive at the airport about two hours prior to the estimated departure time, which is sufficient as the pre-clearance process is short.

 After you clear at EINN, there are approximately 200 airports in the U.S. to which you may operate.
 This list of available airports has grown over the years and continues to grow.
 It’s a strict requirement that you land at an Airport of Entry (AOE) with a U.S. Department of Agriculture representative who’ll remove international waste.
 Once your EINN pre-clearance has been completed, confirmation of a successful pre-clearance is sent to the captain and your EINN ground handler.
-A U.S. Department of Agriculture representative, at the scheduled point of arrival stateside, will be notified by CBP to meet your aircraft.
+At the scheduled point of arrival stateside, a US Department of Agriculture representative will be notified by CBP to meet your aircraft.